Martin Waldseemüller: Ptolemy's Geography (1513)

 After 1507, Waldseemüller and Ringmann continued to collaborate on a new edition of Ptolemy's Geography.
-In 1508 Ringmann travelled to Italy and obtained a Greek manuscript of Geography (Codex Vaticanum Graecorum 191).
-With this key reference they continued to make progress and Waldseemüller was able to finish his maps.
-However, completion was forestalled when their patron, Duke René II, died in 1508.
+In 1508, Ringmann travelled to Italy and obtained a Greek manuscript of Geography (Codex Vaticanum Graecorum 191).
+With this key reference, they continued to make progress and Waldseemüller was able to finish his maps.
+Completion was forestalled, though, when their patron, Duke René II, died in 1508.
 The new edition was finally printed in 1513 by Johannes Schott in Strasbourg.
 By then, Waldseemüller had pulled out of the project and was not credited for his cartographic work.
-Nevertheless his maps were recognized as important contributions to the science of cartography and were considered a standard reference work for many decades.
+Nevertheless, his maps were recognized as important contributions to the science of cartography and were considered a standard reference work for many decades.

-Approximately twenty of Waldseemüller's tabulae modernae (modern maps) were included in the new Geography as a separate appendix, Claudii Ptolemaei Supplementem.
+About 20 of Waldseemüller's tabulae modernae (modern maps) were included in the new Geography as a separate appendix, Claudii Ptolemaei Supplementem.
 This supplement constitutes the first modern atlas.
 Maps of Lorraine and the upper Rhine region were the first printed maps of those regions and were probably based on survey work done by Waldseemüller himself.

 The world map published in the 1513 Geography seems to indicate that Waldseemüller had second thoughts about the name and the nature of the lands discovered in the western Atlantic.
 The New World was no longer clearly shown as a continent separate from Asia, and the name America had been replaced with Terra Incognita (Unknown Land).
 What caused him to make these changes is not clear, but perhaps he was influenced by contemporary criticism that Vespucci had usurped Columbus's primacy of discovery.

 Other works

 Waldseemüller was also interested in surveying and surveying instruments.
-In 1508 he contributed a treatise on surveying and perspective to the fourth edition of Gregor Reisch's Margarita Philosophica.
+In 1508, he contributed a treatise on surveying and perspective to the fourth edition of Gregor Reisch's Margarita Philosophica.
 He included an illustration of a forerunner to the theodolite, a surveying instrument he called the polimetrum.
-In 1511 he published the Carta Itineraria Europae, a road map of Europe that showed important trade routes as well as pilgrim routes from central Europe to Santiago de Compostela, Spain.
+In 1511, he published the Carta Itineraria Europae, a road map of Europe that showed important trade routes and pilgrim routes from central Europe to Santiago de Compostela, Spain.
 It was the first printed wall map of Europe.

-In 1516 he produced another large-scale wall map of the world, the Carta Marina Navigatoria, printed in Strasbourg.
-It was designed in the style of portolan charts and consisted of twelve printed sheets.
+In 1516, he produced another large-scale wall map of the world, the Carta Marina Navigatoria, printed in Strasbourg.
+It was designed in the style of portolan charts and consisted of 12 printed sheets.

-The Paris Green Globe (or Globe vert), has been attributed to Waldseemüller by experts at the Bibliothèque Nationale.
-However, the attribution is not universally accepted.
+The Paris Green Globe (or Globe vert), has been attributed to Waldseemüller by experts at the Bibliothèque Nationale, but the attribution is not universally accepted.

 Waldseemüller died without a will on 16 March 1520 in Saint Dié in the Upper Rhenish Circle of the Holy Roman Empire, where he had served as a canon in the collegiate Church of Saint Dié since 1514.